Business Law Concentration

 The program requires that the student complete certain "required courses," and that a minimum number of courses and credits be selected from lists of designated "core" and "specialty" electives, to ensure exposure to core doctrinal areas of business law and basic principles of accounting and finance.
 In order to receive the concentration, the student must maintain a 3.0 grade point average in the courses designated as meeting the course requirements.
 Additionally, the student must complete a sustained, scholarly writing project.
 A complete description of program requirements may be accessed here (Rev. April 2017).

 Interested students will normally be expected to apply during the 2L year by submitting the "Intent to Complete" form.
 Each student will then be assigned an Associated Faculty Advisor available to provide advice and mentoring in course selection and identification of a suitable research topic.
-The program is administered by Professor Dean Pawlowic and Professor Eric Chiappinelli.
+The program is administered by Professor Eric Chiappinelli.

 The Business Law Concentration presents a wonderful opportunity for interested students to establish mentoring relationships with faculty, achieve breadth and depth of exposure to the area, and acquire a credential communicating to potential employers both their interest and level of achievement in business law.

-Interested applicants should contact Professor Dean Pawlowic for additional information.
+Interested applicants should contact Professor Eric Chiappinelli for additional information.

 Student Learning Outcomes